doguozcan/vote-dog/README.md

 Huge thanks to **<a href="https://www.thedogapi.com/">The Dog Api</a>** for providing the data.

 ## Reference & Inspiration
-**<a href="https://redux.js.org/tutorials/essentials/part-5-async-logic">Redux Toolkit's Official Documentation: Redux Essentials, Part 5: Async Logic and Data Fetching</a>**
+**<a href="https://redux.js.org/tutorials/essentials/part-3-data-flow">Redux Toolkit's Official Documentation: Redux Essentials, Part 3: Basic Redux Data Flow</a>**

 ## Technologies used